Course overview

 Career opportunities

-This apprentice develops core transferable skills, knowledge and behaviours required to effectively lead and manage within healthcare organisations.
+Apprentices develop core transferable skills, knowledge and behaviours to effectively lead and manage within healthcare organisations.
+They may progress into senior and strategic leadership and management roles, including leading across traditional boundaries in complex healthcare systems.